RichardHowells/PYTHONA-Challenges/Module08Lab/Lab01.md

     - unpack the row into individual data items
     - use code like `name, dob, itemsMade, payRate = row`

-1. Experiment with using that data from the employee table to drive the calculation of employee pay that we did earlier in the course.
+1. Experiment with using the data from the employee table to drive the calculation of employee pay that we did earlier in the course.
-    - you might try adding new columns to the table and allowing individual employees to have customised bonus rates, and bonus thresholds
+    - you might try adding new columns to the table and allowing individual employees to have customised bonus rates, and bonus thresholds (to do this go back to the `CREATE TABLE` line in the code to add the extra columns.
+In the `INSERT INTO...` line you will need to add extra data values for those columns)
+    - another thing you might try is to wrap the more complex payment logic into a function and into a module.
+Import that module here to reuse the function.